reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-04-v2.md

     ![](./media/lab7img37.png)

 1. Switch to the Visual Studio Code window.

-1. At the Terminal command prompt, to exit the device simulator app, press **CTRL-C**.
+At the Terminal command prompt, to exit the device simulator app, press **CTRL+C**.

       > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
       > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 Alternatively, you can navigate to the Lab Validation Page, from the upper right corner in the lab guide section.